infotexture/ot-mkdocs-demo/docs/topics/installing-via-homebrew.md

     Downloading…
     ```

-    Homebrew will automatically download the latest version of the toolkit, install it in a subfolder of the local package Cellar and symlink the dita command to /usr/local/bin/dita.
+    Homebrew will automatically download the latest version of the toolkit, install it in a subfolder of the local package Cellar and symlink the dita command to the bin subfolder of the Homebrew installation directory.

 4. Verify the installation:

     ```syntax-bash
     $ which dita
-    /usr/local/bin/dita
+    /opt/homebrew/bin/dita
     ```

     The response confirms that the system will use the Homebrew-installed version of DITA-OT.